openmetric/openmetric/README.md

 ## Quick start

-We provide a quickstart configuration and docker compose file, you can start the stack easily with:
+A quickstart docker compose file is provided, you can start the stack easily with:

 ```
-cd quickstart
-docker-compose up
+docker-compose -f quickstart/docker-compose.yml up
 ```

-It exposes 2003/tcp for receiving metrics in plain text protocol, and 5000/tcp for api requests.
+`2003/tcp` is exposed to receive metrics in plain text protocol, and `5000/tcp` for api requests.

 It's time to push metrics to the stack.
 Let's generate a series of random int values at 10s interval: